techsidh/netflix-movie-and-tv-shows-clustering/README.md

 # NETFLIX-MOVIE-AND-TV-SHOWS-CLUSTERING
+About the Project

+This project is all about recommending a variety of movies and TV shows to viewers, which are managed by the Netflix company.
+The platform streams the media online.
+Subscribers can choose between monthly plans and yearly plans based on how much they want to watch Netflix simultaneously.

 Problem Statement:

 This dataset consists of tv shows and movies available on Netflix as of 2019.
 The dataset is collected from Flixable which is a third-party Netflix search engine.